bujowskis/put-oscp-lab_final/README.md

 ### 2. Leaving the museum by people visiting hall B in the shortest possible time
 This part of the exercise could be optimized without the real-world limitations.
 Keep in mind leaving B and then A would take some time just to get to the doors.
 The shortest time of leaving B is allowed if the algorithm ensures there's always a free place in A whenever someone exits B. As discussed previously, forcing people out of A is outrageous and everyone's time of visit is not known.

-There's an option to achieve a guaranteed free space in A by making people entering B still taking up a place in A. That gets rid off the problem of having a single reserved space in A, but also reduces the maximum working capacity of the whole museum to just `Na`.
+There's an option to achieve a guaranteed free space in A by making people entering B still hold up a place in A. That gets rid off the deadlock problem (`Na` people can be visiting A at the same time), but also makes the whole museum's capacity just `Na`.
 For that reason, in real life such an algorithm could be optimized by finding the best number of places in A reserved for people leaving B. But for the sake of this task, the algorithm will reserve a place for each B visitor.

 ## Example invocation

 ### Disclaimer
 Adding visitors differentiates between "only A" and "A and B" visitors.
 However, from the algorithms' points of view, there is no distinction between those.
-It is unaware of that and that's why the no distinction property holds.
+They are unaware of that and that's why the "no distinction" property holds.

 Also, the added visitors will be coming back after some time.
 The fact they're the same processes doesn't play any role.

-### Main entry point
+### How to start?
 Run the `Makefile`.
 The whole project is built around the `./museum` executable.
 It is the main entry point to all the functionalities.
 By executing
 ```
 ./museum man